[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Read More: How to Write 1st 2nd 3rd in Excel

-Solution 2: Apply VBA Code to Generate Superscript
+Solution 2 – Apply VBA Code to Generate Superscripts

-We can apply a VBA code to change the number format of a range of cells and apply the Superscript effect as well.
-Apply the steps below to generate superscripts with a VBA code.
+We can also apply VBA code to change the number format of a range of cells and apply the Superscript effect as well.

-Step 1: Go to the Developer tab.
-You will see the Visual Basic option under the Code group of commands.
+• Select the Visual Basic option from the Code group of commands.

 Visual Basic Option in Developer Tab